 Herman Quirmbach was elected in 2014 to his fourth term in the Iowa Senate.
-He represents Ames and Kelley, as well as Grant, Milford, and Washington Townships in Story County.
+He represents Ames and Kelley, and Grant, Milford, and Washington Townships in Story County.

-In addition, he represents the Senate on the College Student Aid Commission, the Tobacco Use Prevention and Control Commission, the Tax Expenditure Committee, and the School Finance Formula Review Committee (Co-Chair).
+In addition, he represents the Senate on the College Student Aid Commission, the Tobacco Use Prevention and Control Commission, the Tax Expenditure Committee, and the School Finance Formula Review Committee.

 Herman is active in the Ames Kiwanis Club, the Ames League of Women Voters, the Ames Chamber of Commerce, and the Story County Democratic Party.
 He has also served as Co-Chair of the Ames Veterans Memorial Committee and is currently the President of the Ames Patriotic Council.

-Herman has received a number of awards for his Senate service, including the 2010 Iowa League of Cities’ Legislative Service Award for his efforts to help local governments provide high-quality, efficient services.
+Herman has received a number of awards for his Senate service, including:

 He served on the Ames City Council from 1995 through 2003 and was Ames Mayor Pro Tem in 2002.
 He has been a member of the Story County REAP Committee, the Ames Convention and Visitors Bureau Board, and the Ames Utility Retirement Board.